-Learn: ACSC: Protect your internet connection.
+Learn: ACSC: Secure your Wi-Fi and router.

 Do you enable user application hardening?
 YES NO Have you stopped malicious code from running on applications?

 User application hardening refers to turning off unnecessary features in applications to secure against malicious code.
 Flash, advertisements, and Java, for example, are popular ways to deliver and execute malicious code on systems.